 In context, He is telling the prophet that some will escape from the coming destruction and desporia - of Israel.
 Isaiah is writing during a time of great apostasy in Israel.
 Many worshiped idols.
 Few obeyed the commandments.
 He wonders whether Israel can ever be brought back to oneness with her God.

 The words of the LORD, would have given hope to the prophet, and to the faithful few.
 Israel would one day be restored.
 Some would escape.
-Then every knee will bow and every tongue confess.
-The knees and the tongues are those of escaped, redeemed Israelites.
+The knees and the tongues, are those of escaped, redeemed Israelites.

 ANSWER: Romans 14:11 references Psalm 22:29.
 Every knee will bow before the judgment seat of Christ - of those living and of those who have died.
 These two verses do not say they kneel because they love the LORD.
 They will acknowledge Him.
 The vanquished kneel to the victor.
 NOTE: We know those in Christ “will not come into judgment” (John 5:24).